assetswap/doc-meme/core-features/portfolio.md

 # Portfolio Management

 Your portfolio dashboard provides comprehensive insights into your token holdings and trading performance.
 Access it from the main navigation to monitor your investments in real-time.
+Trade directly through [AI Chat](ai-chat.md) or set up [automated strategies](../automation/autopilot.md) to manage your portfolio 24/7.

 ## Portfolio Overview